xdmushui/partner-center-sdk/develop/get-a-customer-s-validations.md

 -   Partner Center for Microsoft Cloud Germany
 -   Partner Center for Microsoft Cloud for US Government

-How to get a collection of a customer's validations.
+How to get a collection of a customer's Government Community Cloud validation.
 Validations are required to access the government community cloud.

 If you are interested in having your organization or your customers organization approved for Office 365 Government GCC for CSP, please see [Office 365 Government GCC for CSP Partner and Customer Eligibility Criteria](https://docs.microsoft.com/partner-center/csp-gcc-validate).